 I used to love solitary foods.
 Right now, I live completely alone for the first time in my life, and dinner usually involves slathering a Greek-seasoned chicken breast in ketchup, sticking it on a fork, and eating it like I’m a busty grog wench ripping into a turkey leg at the Bristol Renaissance Faire in Kenosha, Wisconsin.
 But how do you enjoy eating in solitude when every food is suddenly a solitary food?
 There’s choice inherent in the bliss that accompanies a guilty pleasure—but there’s no choice right now.
 We’re in the middle of a pandemic, and I miss things I didn’t think I’d miss.
 Like drive-thru seafood.

 We don’t even have Captain D’s in Chicago.
-There’s something called Captain B’s Shrimp House, as well as Captain Hooks Fish and Chicken.
+There’s something called Captain B’s Shrimp House.
 There’s a Long John Silver’s directly south of me, but now is not the time for uniformly battered fish.
 I don’t even have a car to hit the drive-thru.
 It’s a cruel irony: Everything is scary and uncertain, which makes this the best time to hunker down with the ultimate comfort food.
 But I can’t, because I left Captain D’s in my home state of Missouri along with my family that I can’t visit because I might infect them.

 Then, like a good Christian, I’ll forget everything I’ve learned and probably go back to bed.